grant street grow homes

 The project:

-• Features efficiency homes targeting first-time BIPOC buyers, including:
+• Features efficient homes designed for first-time buyers, including:

 • (3) Grow homes allowing DIY expansion